Just Mercy (book): Reviews

-According to the review aggregator Book Marks, the book has received critical acclaim.
 Among others, the book was reviewed by Alan W. Clarke, David D. Cole, Ted Conover, and Rob Warden.
 In his review, Alan Clarke wrote: "One follows in awe as Stevenson overcomes one obstacle after another".
 David Cole wrote in a second review of the book: "Every bit as moving as To Kill a Mockingbird, and in some way more so".
 In his review, Ted Conover wrote that the memoir "aggregates and personalizes the struggle against injustice in the story of one activist lawyer" and that "[y]ou don't have to read too long to start cheering for this man".
 Conover summarized the book's message as "evil can be overcome, a difference can be made".
 In his review, Rob Warden wrote that the book "is an easy read" and is "a work of style, substance and clarity".

 The Financial Times said the book is "[a]s deeply moving, poignant and powerful a book as has been, and maybe ever can be, written about the death penalty."
 Kirkus Reviews described it as "Emotionally profound, necessary reading."